-We should remark that this representation-theoretic approach is not essentially different from our earlier $q$-series proof.
-Indeed, the principal specialization formula \eqref{Eq_Kac2} itself is an immediate consequence of the $\D^{(2)}_{n+1}$ Macdonald identity, and if, instead of the right-hand side of \eqref{Eq_CnmLa0}, we consider the more general
+This representation-theoretic approach is not essentially different from our earlier $q$-series proof.
+The principal specialization formula \eqref{Eq_Kac2} itself is an immediate consequence of the $\D^{(2)}_{n+1}$ Macdonald identity, and if instead of the right-hand side of \eqref{Eq_CnmLa0} we consider the more general

 for $\kappa=2n+2\la_0+2$, then all of the steps carried out between \eqref{Eq_CnmLa0} and \eqref{Eq_Mcn} carry over to this more general setting.
 The only notable changes are that \eqref{Eq_begin} generalizes to